A quick introduction to UX Research

 - Set a budget — determine how much money you have to spend as that will inform where, who and how many participants you can recruit for your research

-- Recruit participants — reach out to existing users, find participants with Koala, or recruit through Craigslist, depending on what type of participant you are looking for
+- Recruit participants — reach out to existing users, or find participants with through Craigslist, depending on what type of participant you are looking for

 - Schedule sessions — book time slots with your participants and team using a shared calendar tool like Powwow.
 Try to book them over the course of one or two days